guozhonghao1994/Sudoku_Solver/README.md

 ## [Introduction](#readme)

 A [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver written in Python.
 It can either work manually, which is, typing in the numbers by hand or automatically recognize sudoku matrix from uploaded pictures.
-In this v0.1 beta version, a vanilla [DFS](https://en.wikipedia.org/wiki/Depth-first_search) algorithm is utilized while in later versions a more advanced and efficient algorithm will be used.
+In this v0.1 beta version, a vanilla [DFS](https://en.wikipedia.org/wiki/Depth-first_search) algorithm is utilized.
+In v0.2 version a more advanced and efficient algorithm is used.

 <img src="https://github.com/guozhonghao1994/Sudoku_Solver/blob/master/1.PNG" width = "247" height = "487" alt="img1"
 align=center>